Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Regret Guarantee and Sensitivity Analysis for Stage II

-In this section, we first elaborate on the decoupling technique employed in \textbf{DASS-I}, which ensures with high probability that the original reusable resource allocation problem can be decomposed into a series of non-reusable resource allocation subproblems.
-Building on this foundation, we introduce the Stage II allocation algorithm, \textbf{DASS-II}, along with its overall regret guarantee and a sensitivity analysis of the confirmation call timing.
+We first elaborate on the decoupling technique in \textbf{DASS-I}, showing that with high probability, the original reusable resource allocation problem decomposes into a series of non-reusable resource allocation subproblems.
+We then present the Stage II allocation algorithm \textbf{DASS-II}, along with its regret guarantee and sensitivity analysis of confirmation call timing.